-Indian wedding depend of the region (state) – like most of the things in this country: food, clothes, language, even taxes.
+The Indian wedding depends of the region (state) – like most of the things in this country: food, clothes, language, even taxes.
 Everywhere, however, is thought as the greatest sacrifice that father can make and for the groom as an obligation to perpetuate his bloodline.
-It is called “Kanyadana” or “Donating a Virgin”.
+It is called “Kanyadana” or “Giving a girl.”
 Many people believe that marriage is still binding after death.

-In early times girls were thought to be ready for marriage after puberty and later even children could be married.
-By Medieval times Marriage was compulsory for girls, who very often married between the ages of eight and nine.
-Among those able to afford it, polygamy was common and rulers would often have one wife from their own region and other minor wives from other areas.
+In early times girls were “ready” for marriage after puberty and later even children could get married.
+By Medieval times marriage was compulsory for girls, who very often married between the ages of eight and nine.
+Among those able to afford it, polygamy was common, and rulers would often have one wife from their own region and other minor wives from other areas.
 Divorce and remarriage were not always possible.
 Now, divorce and remarriage is possible and non-Muslim Indian men can only have one wife.

 Night before the wedding